Washington Post: Mueller investigating Trump

 The three officials the Post says Mueller is interviewing are Director of National Intelligence Dan Coats, National Security Agency Director Mike Rogers and Richard Ledgett, the recently retired deputy NSA director.

+Coats will also meet with members of the Senate intelligence committee Thursday, one week after his tense grilling by the panel, according to a committee source.

-It is the most significant sign that Mueller's investigation is extending beyond questions of Russian interference in the 2016 election.
+It is the most significant sign yet that Mueller's investigation is extending beyond questions of Russian interference in the 2016 election.

 The news came the same week as Trump friend Chris Ruddy floated the possibility that Trump would fire Mueller, who was appointed to head up the investigation after Trump fired FBI Director James Comey.